The Ultimate Guide to Frontend Monitoring

 There are a variety of tools that allow you to set up automated end-to-end-testing in your applications:

-In this article, you learned how website monitoring, API monitoring, real user monitoring, frontend error logging, and automated end-to-end testing fit on the frontend monitoring spectrum.
+In this article, you learned the different areas to watch out for when monitoring your frontend applications.
 You learned about why these techniques are important and some tools that can implement them.
-If you follow the highlighted best practices and opt for a monitoring tool that upholds them, you can guarantee a better experience for your website users.
+At Cronitor, we believe if you follow the highlighted best practices and opt for a monitoring tool that upholds them, you can deliver a better experience to your end users.